-Mr. Willis concentrates his practice primarily in civil litigation, particularly focuses on matters raising complex or novel legal issues and handling appeals.
-In addition to trials, hearings, and appeals, in state and federal courts, he has represented clients before the Cook County Mandatory Arbitration program, Uninsured/Underinsured Motorist forums, before the American Arbitration Association, and at various alternative dispute resolution forums.
+Mr. Willis concentrates his practice primarily in civil litigation, particularly focusing on matters raising complex or novel legal issues.
+In addition to trials, hearings, and appeals in state and federal courts, he has represented clients before the Cook County Mandatory Arbitration program, Uninsured/Underinsured Motorist forums, before the American Arbitration Association, and at various other alternative dispute resolution forums.
 Mr. Willis has handled matters ranging from hearings before the City of Chicago Department of Zoning Board of Appeals to Medicare fraud whistleblower litigation in the federal courts.

-Mr. Willis has authored two amicus curiae briefs on behalf of the Illinois Association of Defense Trial Counsel.
+Mr. Willis has authored two amicus curiae briefs on behalf of the Illinois Association of Defense Trial Counsel which were accepted by the Illinois Supreme Court.
 Along C. William Busse, Jr., Mr. Willis authored the amicus curiae brief in Bell v.
 Hutsell, 2011 IL 110724.
-That brief argued the ultimately-successful position of the IADTC regarding social host liability for the provision of alcohol.
+That brief argued the ultimately-successful position of the IDC regarding social host liability for the provision of alcohol.
 Additionally, Mr. Willis authored the amicus curiae brief for the IADTC in Murphy-Hylton v.
 Lieberman Management, 2016 IL 120394, regarding the application of Illinois Snow and Ice Removal Act.

 Mr. Willis earned his Juris Doctor cum laude from Loyola University Chicago School of Law.
 While at Loyola, Mr. Willis received the Circle of Advocates Scholarship for demonstrated achievement in trial advocacy.
 Mr. Willis also earned CALI awards (an honor bestowed for the highest grade in a particular course) in Civil Procedure and Consumer Law.
 Mr. Willis holds a Bachelor of Science degree in Psychology from the University of Illinois at Urbana-Champaign.